JuliusNixi/jCOT/README.md

 COT is the acronym of Commitments of Traders.
 COT data are published reports to help the public understand market dynamics of the main financial instruments.
 Learn more [here](https://www.cftc.gov/MarketReports/CommitmentsofTraders/index.htm).

 ### What does jCOT allow you to do?
 jCOT is a Python script that allows you to bulk download all of these data from 1986 to the present.
 It also allows you to update the current year's data by integrating them when new data are released.
-And finally it allows you to perform simple search queries to query these data to get their value for a specific instrument at a specific date.
+And finally it allows you to perform simple search queries to query these data, to get their value for a specific instrument at a specific date, or to get their value in a range of two dates.

 ### Why can it be useful?
 To make quantitative analysis or to write trading algorithms having these data and easily interrogate them can be convenient.
 The strong point of jCOT is that it's possible to make searches invoking it through shell (CLI interface) and it is therefore callable and usable by any external software or language.
-It can be used for example to create an indicator on platforms like MetaTrader or cTrader.
+It can be used for example to create an indicator (graph) on platforms like MetaTrader or cTrader.

 ### Where do the data come from and how are they stored?
 Data are downloaded from the official website [here](https://www.cftc.gov/MarketReports/CommitmentsofTraders/HistoricalCompressed/index.htm).
 They are saved on the disk in a folder in the format of Excel (.xsl).
 This allows you to use them later even without an internet connection.